felangel/bloc/docs/flutterangulargithubsearch.md

 # Flutter + AngularDart Github Search Tutorial

-> In the following tutorial, we're going to build a Github Search app in Flutter and AngularDart to demonstrate how we can share the business logic between the two projects.
+> In the following tutorial, we're going to build a Github Search app in Flutter and AngularDart to demonstrate how we can share the data and business logic layers between the two projects.

 ## Common Github Search Library

-> The Common Github Search library which will contain models, the data provider, the repository, as well as the bloc that will be shared between AngularDart and Flutter.
+> The Common Github Search library will contain models, the data provider, the repository, as well as the bloc that will be shared between AngularDart and Flutter.

 ### Setup